ReadabilityLOL/blog/content/page/now.md

 Last updated: 2025-08-06

+## Who are you, anyway?

+I’m Josh, a high schooler who decided last year to start a blog.
+I’m interested in technology, old games, and books.
+When I’m not wasting my time mindlessly doomscrolling on Reddit, I’m usually reading a book or trying to teach myself something, like how to make a blog or how to design a wallet in Freecad.
+I like making things, and I intend this blog to be both a log of things I make and a way to get more practice writing.
+You never know, it might even help me on a j*b applicat**n one day.

 ## The website
 I'm going to try to update this site around once every two weeks.
 If I don't, just send me an angry email or something, and I'll be sure to disregard it completely.